react-navigation/react-navigation.github.io/versioned_docs/version-6.x/nesting-navigators.md

 }
 ```

-When nesting multiple stack navigators, we recommend nesting at most 2 stack navigators, unless absolutely necessary to achieve the UI you want.

 ## Best practices when nesting

 We recommend to reduce nesting navigators to minimal.
 Try to achieve the behavior you want with as little nesting as possible.
 Nesting has many downsides: